Fannie Mae Homeready Income Limits | 2023

 Borrowers using the HomeReady mortgage program have access to a complete mix of fixed-rate mortgage products, including:

-This range of options is a significant advantage over USDA loans, offering only a 30-year mortgage.
+This range of options is a significant advantage over USDA loans, which offer only a 30-year mortgage.

 However, 10-, 15-, and 20-year loans generally have much higher monthly payments than 30-year mortgages.
 That’s because you have to pay off the same loan amount in less time.
 For this reason, most home buyers choose a 30-year fixed-rate mortgage.